Stochastic & Integral Geometry and Related Fields

 You can register your participation at the conference through the registration form below (click here).
 The deadline for registration is the 31st of August

 The regular participation fee is 200 EUR, and the student fee is 100 EUR.
 Payments can be made at the registration desk or via bank transfer.
 For bank transfer details, please contact us.
 Details will also be provided to registered participants closer to the event.
-Please note that the fee does not include accommodation or the conference banquet.
+Please note that the fee does not include accommodation.

 Everyone is welcome to deliver a talk at the conference.
 The capacity may be limited: please register soon to make sure there are free slots in the schedule.